12th Ave | 11th Ave | 10th Ave |

 demolished, unfortunately.

-130: A1 Color Lab
+130: Chelsea Bicycle; A1 Color Lab

-122: The prime gathering place for players of
+122: From 1995–2007, this was Neutral Ground, the prime gathering place for players of

-collectible card games and fantasy roleplaying games
+collectible card games and roleplaying games

-The building is the Dezer Building; downstairs is
+The building is the Dezer Building; downstairs is The Ainsworth Chelsea, which is a local mini-chain.

-114: Was Metropolitan Fencing, sword-fighting school--
+114: Buffalo Exchange, vintage clothing, was Metropolitan Fencing, sword-fighting school—

 complete with Touche Cafe.

-110: New York Wood Flooring Corp showroom
+The Fabscrap Shop, recycled fabric.
+Was New York Wood Flooring Corp showroom.

-100 (corner): Chelsea Tower--new, slightly sinister highrise.
+100 (corner): Chelsea Tower— slightly sinister 33-story highrise, completed 2003.

 |